ide8/tacotron2/README.md

         http://(04096a19c266 or 127.0.0.1):6006/?token=bbd413aef225c1394be3b9de144242075e651bea937eecce
 ```

-select adress with 127.0.01 and put it in the brouser.
+select adress with 127.0.01 and put it in the browser.
 In this case:
 `http://127.0.0.1:6006/?token=bbd413aef225c1394be3b9de144242075e651bea937eecce`
 Notebook opens in reed-only mode.